TIPS FOR WRITERS

 1. Does your first paragraph bring readers in?
 How gripping, mysterious, or compelling can you render it?
 The opening sentence should be like an arrow shot from a bow: it will shoot through the entire text.

 3. Is there sufficient dialogue?
-(That’s the part readers rarely skip.)
+(The part readers rarely skip.)
 Read drafts aloud to keep the rhythms lifelike.

 4. Does the central character change?
 We want to see movement and transformation, the heart of literature.